 - The electrical potential difference produced across the plasma membrane at this site is known as action potential

 - This area becomes a stimulus for the neighbouring area of the membrane which becomes depolarized.
 The previous membrane gets repolarized due to the movement of sodium ions outside the cell.
 This is how impulses are conducted

-Transmission Of Nerve Impulses
+Transmission Of Nerve Impulse

 - Synapses are of two types – electrical synapses and chemical synapses

 - When an impulse reaches the axon terminal, it triggers the movement of synaptic vesicles towards the membrane.
 The plasma membrane and the vesicles fuse and release neurotransmitters in the synaptic cleft which in turn bind to specific receptors found on the post-synaptic membranes

 - The process of responding to a peripheral nerve stimulation occurs involuntarily requiring the involvement of a part of the CNS known as a reflex action.

 - The reflex pathway consists of at least one efferent neuron and one afferent neuron.

 - The afferent neuron receives signals from sensory organs and transmits them to the Central Nervous System.

 - The efferent neuron transmits signals from CNS to the effector organ.